 Pearl Onions are members of the lily family.
 They are thought to have originated in Southern Europe.
-Pearl Onions are available in three colors: white, red and gold.
-They are available all year and Melissa’s offers them packaged several ways.
+Pearl Onions are available in three colors: White, red and gold.
+They are available all year around and Melissa’s offers them packaged several ways.
 Pearl onions are a mild onion, about 1-inch in diameter.
-They have papery skin and look like a miniature regular onion.
+They have a papery skin and look like a miniature regular onion.
 Pearl Onions are very popular around the holidays.
 They are generally used in vegetable sautés, casseroles or creamed in a side dish.
 Pearl onions are great on skewers or in sauces too.

 To peel pearl onions, blanch them in boiling water, and then plunge them into cold water.
 Cut off the root end, and squeeze the onion out of the skin.
 It is very simple and easy for such a delicious treat.
 Pearls should be stored in a cool dry place, just as you would a large onion.
 They are very low calorie, and very low sodium with some iron and vitamin C.